 Vaxine.io: Shaping the Future of Collaborative Applications

 Do you notice lag when collaborating online with colleagues around the world?
 You’re not alone!
-As the future of work moves increasingly remote and users and colleagues are spread out around the world, apps and database systems are being challenged to support collaboration in real-time with low latency across continents and oceans.
+As the future of work moves increasingly remote and users and colleagues spread out worldwide, apps and database systems are being challenged to support collaboration in real-time with low latency across continents and oceans.

 Learn more about Vaxine from our interview with the CEO, James Arthur:

-I was looking into the global write-path latency problem you run into whenever building a geo-distributed application: How do you keep data consistent without waiting on the speed of light?
+I was looking into the global write-path latency problem you encounter when building a geo-distributed application: How do you keep data consistent without waiting on the speed of light?

 I started investigating the problem by making a low-latency global database using existing technology, YugabyteDB, to be specific.
 This worked, but when talking to developers about it, they all focused on the consistency guarantees and the trade-offs YugabyteDB was making to achieve low latency.